 How to apply

-The Children's Hospital of Philadelphia Pharmacy Practice (PGY1) Residency Program uses the Pharmacy Online Residency Centralized Application Service (PhORCAS) for all required materials.
+The Children's Hospital of Philadelphia PGY1 Pharmacy Residency Program uses the Pharmacy Online Residency Centralized Application Service (PhORCAS) for all required materials.
 Please visit the PhORCAS website to submit all necessary materials.

 It is strongly encouraged that the three reference forms required in the PhORCAS application be submitted by two clinical preceptors, and a faculty member or employer.
 It is also recommended that the required references include narrative comments in the PhORCAS reference form.

 The application deadline is January 2.